-Finally, Timfimovoch relented, albeit off topic.
+Finally, Timfimovich relented, albeit off topic.
 “I noticed that the diesel smell has abated,” he slurred.

 “Yes,” answered the POTUS.
 “The nuclear reactor has been brought online.”
 The POTUS stood and went to the liquor cabinet to pour himself a scotch.
 He carried his glass over to the Goya painting to study it.
-“It’s horrible,” he remarked before taking a gulp.
+“It’s horrible.
+The ugliest thing I’ve seen,” he remarked before taking a gulp.

 The other two presidents watched him.